xiix0/scam/README.md

-Q:	What is the difference between Texas and yogurt?
+Q:	What does it say on the bottom of Coke cans in North Dakota?
-A:	Yogurt has culture.
+A:	Open other end.